 The FDA and or ADA doesn’t propogandize false statements that have been noted on this site about NM Approach diminishing the NM science with false statements.
 They have learned the history and also recognized the politics as well as the science.

-Read more on Neuromuscular Dentistry Politics at:https://occlusionconnections.com/Neuromuscular_Dentistry/neuromuscular-dentistry-politics/
+Read more on Neuromuscular Dentistry Politics – POLITICS AND THE FIGHT FOR SCIENTIFIC TRUTH at:http://occlusionconnections.com/Neuromuscular_Dentistry/neuromuscular-dentistry-politics/

 How is it possible for any research to be recognized as notable and scholarly if it does not recognize the complete body of research and science that has been analyzed and scrutinized by so many with dedication and intensity on this subject of EMG, TENS and kineseographic technology from a bio-physiologic perspective (not just with 15 or so papers and narrowing it down to 1 or 2)!
 This topic of neuromuscular dentistry is huge.
 It has continued to grow and develop in numbers because it makes sense, not like some want to misrepresent it as.
 It has amazingly come to the forefront of notable levels that the dental profession can no longer ignore its validity.
 It may not fit everyone’s paradigm of TMD and occlusion understanding, but this is the reason why objective measurements are valued within the neuromuscular dental community, to raise the bar with credibility – to help remove the subjective bias when we treat our TMD patients and occlusal problems.